Chorus/DynamicsDocs/docs/AdminSetup/InsurancePlan.md

 1. In the Setup area, go to Insurance Plans on the site menu and open the insurance plan you'd like to add a requirment to.
 2. Click 'Related' and select Insurance Plan Billing Requirements
-3. Click 'New Insurance Plan Biling Requirement'
+3. Click 'New Insurance Plan Billing Requirement'
 4. Fill out the rule by selecting from existing billing rules.

 </details>